 It comes as no surprise that you can refresh the web page in order to load the web page and access the information.
-If you are looking to refresh the browser, simply click on the link of the web page on your address bar, which is also sometimes referred as a search bar and press enter.
-Or if you’re short on time, press F5 or CTRL+R. This will help sending signals back in the web server and retracting new web page with a fixed server for you.
+If you are looking to refresh the browser, simply click on the link of the web page on your address bar, which is also sometimes referred to as a search bar, and press enter.
+Or if you’re short on time, press F5 or CTRL+R. This will help send signals back to the webserver and to retract a new web page with a fixed server for you.
 It will also remove any ambiguities in the way of future browsing on the web page

 - Deleting cookies and cache:

 Removing cookies and cache removes any disruption or error that might be the cause of an HTTP 500 error.
-Any cookies that are related with the site should be removed, but it is better if you removed all cookies just in case.
+Any cookies that are related to the site should be removed, but it is better if you remove all cookies just in case.
 Not only this will remove unnecessary data from your computer, but also help you get a smoother experience.

 - Getting in touch with the Website’s administrator